samanklesaria/SizeCheck/README.md

-# sizecheck: Runtime Shape Validation for Size-Annotated Python Code
+# Runtime Shape Validation for Size-Annotated Python Code

-The `sizecheck` package provides a Python decorator that automatically adds runtime shape checking to python functions based on size-annotated variable names using AST transformation.
+The `sizecheck` package provides a decorator that automatically adds runtime shape checking to Python functions based on size-annotated variable names using AST transformation.

 ## Overview